Attend a session to learn more about program options. Check out dates and sign up to attend.

 *Pathway candidates (those graduating from hospital-based programs) are granted 39 credit hours upon verification of active registration status with the ARRT, ARDMS, or NMTCB.

-2. Exhibit the essential managerial skills necessary to direct a medical imaging department.
+2. Exhibit essential managerial skills to lead in the Imaging Sciences

-3. Use evidence-based research and supportive technical applications to contribute to quality and safety initiatives related to medical imaging.
+3. Make use of research to contribute to quality and safety initiatives in the Imaging Sciences.

 Document .pdfMedical Imaging Online Completion